camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

 1. create a gateway (optionally set an ID)
 2. create the first execution path till another gateway or end event
-3. jump back to a gateway to create a parallel execution
+3. jump back to a gateway to create a new execution path
- 1. jump back to the last unique gateway with the method `.parallel()`, or
+ 1. jump back to the last unique gateway with the method `.moveToLastGateway()`, or
- 2. jump to a specific gateway by id with the method `.parallel(gatewayId)`
+ 2. jump to a specific gateway by id with the method `.moveToNode(gatewayId)`

 ```java
 BpmnModelInstance modelInstance = Bpmn.createProcess()